MetacoSA/NBitcoin/README.md

 #NBitcoin

 NBitcoin is the most complete Bitcoin library for the .NET platform.
-It is compatible with Open Assets smart contracts and implements most relevant Bitcoin Improvement Proposals (BIPs).
+It is compatible with Open Assets and implements most relevant Bitcoin Improvement Proposals (BIPs).
+It provides also low level access to Bitcoin primitives so you can easily create your own smart contracts.

 #How to use ?